 Mark: Yes, that stuff is alive politically.
 And yet we chose not to engage with it.

-SFB: A story I heard on another podcast (I can’t remember which, maybe Snap Judgement) about a boy at a segregated school.
+SFB: There was another story I heard on a different podcast (I can’t remember which, maybe Snap Judgement) about a boy at a segregated school.
 One day the nun walked in, took down the crucifix and put up a new one with a black Jesus on it.
 All the kids were staring at her in shock and she says “Jesus would have probably looked more like you then me” and walks out.
 All these kids are just… minds blown and this guy, who is now an adult, says “still, whenever I think of Jesus, he is black, like me.”
 And that was such an empowering moment for him as a man, when Black Jesus came to stay.

 What’s this song called?